Usharaniyamana/kiss-and-makeup/README.md

 * My readme required some edits, I was advised that Fontawesome and Google Fonts need to go in my technology section I have now added them.
 * I was advised to add more comments tan attribute to make it open in a seperate window, I have now implemented this.
 * I was advised that the footer social links are very tall stacked on top of each other in mobile, and they are too far apart on wider screens.
-I kept them stacked on top of each other as I quite liked the design however I felt the second point was very valid so have brought them closer together on large screen sizes.
+I kept them stacked on top of each other in mobile as I quite liked the design however I felt the second point was very valid so have brought them closer together on large screen sizes.